dpc10ster/RJafrocBook/docs/03-froc-data-format.md

 * The `dataset` structure is a list with 8 members.
 * This is a 5-treatment 4-reader dataset (the lengths of the first and second dimensions, respectively, of the `NL` and `LL` arrays).
 The names of the treatments are in the `modalityID` array:
+* Location-level ratings of non-diseased regions are stored in the `NL` list member of the dataset.
+* Location-level ratings of diseased regions are stored in the `LL` list member of the dataset.

+## Names of treatments and readers

 ```r